akrzemi1/papers/notes/contracts_explained.md

 Static analyzers, including those embedded in the compilers, can make use of contract declarations to detect potential bugs.

 Finally, the presence of the additional information can affect how compilers generate the executable code, in a number of ways.
+This is based on the important semantic effect of contract declarations: if their condition is evaluated to false (or is determined to be false by other means), the compiler is alowed to modify the observable behavior of the program within certain limits.

+### Contract violation handler

+One important semantic effect is that under certain build modes the program is allowed to call the contract violation handler when contract condition is determined to be `false`.
+It is expected of the handler to have side effects, such as logging the violation.
+Any side effect is by definition a change in semantics, and any such side effect is allowed for the case where the contract condition is `false` (which is equivalent to proving that program has a bug).
+In fact, under certain build modes the compiler is *required* to call the violation handler with its side effects.

+### Abort

+Contract declarations are associated with certain important semantics in C++: if the

+One thing a compiler can do with the contract declaration is to evaluate its condition when the program is running.

 -------------------------------------------